metacommunities/metacommunities/publications/sss_dec2015/log.md

 - get desrosiere on politics of large numbers
 - do some notes from Lucy on configuration
 - add Ingmar on numbers, etc
+- add in the point about there being other repositories -- gitlab, bitbucket, gitorious, code.google, etc.